The Republicans who want to be Trump's VP were once harsh critics with key policy differences

 Marco Rubio

-Some of Florida Sen. Marco Rubio's harshest comments about Trump came as they sparred during the 2016 Republican race for president.
+Some of the Florida senator's harshest comments about Trump came as they sparred during the 2016 race.
 Trump started calling him ''Little Marco'' and mocking him.
-Rubio responded by insulting Trump's makeup and the size of his hands.
+Rubio insulted Trump's makeup and the size of his hands.

-He made similar comments in a recent interview with CNN, saying ''That is like asking a boxer why they punched somebody in the face in the third round.
+He made similar comments to CNN, saying ''That is like asking a boxer why they punched somebody in the face in the third round.
 It's because they were boxing.''

 Their relationship improved dramatically while Trump was in the White House.
 And as Trump has campaigned for the presidency a third time, Rubio has cheered his proposals.